 Lawson strives to be the number one community store for healthy eating.
 The company has introduced a 'Meal Solutions' initiative which aims to provide healthy everyday food.
-This initiative offers a wide range of meals, makes these meals convenient to purchase, and takes into account health considerations, and is thus highly rated by consumers who want quick and easy meals that also have a low calorie intake.
-In addition, Lawson has established 11 key health themes that include fiber intake, low-carb and reduced sodium, and will continue to proactively develop health-oriented products going forward.
+This initiative offers a wide range of meals, makes these meals convenient to purchase, and takes into account health considerations.
+Thus, it is highly rated by consumers who want not only quick and easy meals but also to pursue or maintain a healthy diet.